milosmns/milosmns.github.io/_posts/op-ed/2022-11-01-Backlogs-are-Evil.md

 #### 🐢 &nbsp; Always Starting, Never Finishing

 With black hole backlogs, we often can't focus enough on what's important.
 An abundance of pending, uncompleted work makes blocked work items a low priority.
 In this way, new work can be constantly started while the blocked work isn't completed.
 Ideally, a blocked task should be completed (or discarded) as soon as possible… after all, blockers are a big reason why we do daily standups in the first place.
 Black hole backlogs give the impression that there's always something else important to do, so blockers go unaddressed for a long time.

-#### 🚶🏼‍♂️ &nbsp; Personal life

-On a personal level, I see black hole backlogs in my chore lists, such as: pick up this item from there, clean up this area, have this item delivered, buy this item, etc. I believe the same principles of backlog management should apply to personal items, provided you're willing to put in the effort necessary to streamline your workflow.

 {:refdef: style="text-align: center;"}
 ![Black Hole](/images/posts/time-management-black-hole.png)